JCharante/vietanh/README.md

 # vietanh
 repository of words extracted from a viet anh dictionary along w/ code and sources

+# Quickstart

+Download `dump.json` and use it in your program.

 # How to reproduce